region4

 The Participants intend to work together to achieve the following objectives:

-OSHA's Alliances provide organizations an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's initiatives, outreach, communication, training, and education.
+OSHA’s Alliances provide organizations an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of workplace hazards, OSHA's initiatives, outreach, communication, training, and education.
 These Alliances have proven to be valuable tools for both OSHA and Alliance participants.
-In entering this Alliance, OSHA and Georgia Adult Blood Lead Reduction Alliance acknowledge that this agreement is not legally binding.
+In entering this Alliance, OSHA and CASF acknowledge that this agreement is not legally binding.
 This agreement does not obligate or authorize the expenditure or reimbursement of appropriations or other funds, nor does it require the parties to enter into any contract or other obligations.
 It does not confer any rights or responsibilities under U.S. law, nor does it limit or restrict the parties from participating in similar activities or arrangements with other entities.
-This agreement does not limit, supersede, or otherwise affect OSHA's normal operations or decisions in carrying out its statutory and regulatory duties and functions.
-OSHA's entering an Alliance with an organization does not imply the agency's endorsement or promotion of that organization's products or services.
+This agreement does not limit, supersede, or otherwise affect OSHA’s normal operations or decisions in carrying out its statutory and regulatory duties and functions.
+OSHA’s entering an Alliance with an organization does not imply the agency’s endorsement or promotion of that organization’s products or services.

-Signed this 29th day of September, 2025
+Signed this 27th day of January 2026.

-Acting Atlanta-East Area Director
+Area Office Director

 Occupational Safety and Health Administration